1KBlockID/ios-blockidsdk/README.md

 ## Change Logs

+### v1.10.10
+- Updated tenant registration to derive root tenant if the application supplies client tenant
+- Added restoration of wallet and documents through LiveID Selfie

+### v1.10.00
+- Fixed bug in the LiveID Verification

 ### v1.9.90
 - The legacy scanners have been substituted with a new web based ID proofing experience
 - Fixed a bug in the cache manager